The traditional Unix filesystem hierarchy is a bit complicated.

 semantics can be confusing.
 This happens in AtheOS, where /usr

-is installed in their system just by doing ls /Programs
+is installed in their system just by doing ls /Programs.
+This can be

 thought as a database-less package management system with the directory